-I am currently involved in SensingFeeling project supported by Innovative UK.
+I was involved in SensingFeeling project supported by Innovative UK.
 I proposed SmileNet, which is the first smiling face detection network that does not require pre-processing such as face detection and registration in advance to generate a normalised input image.

 Research interests: Deep learning, affective computing, behaviour understanding